jerseycheese/BootHillGM/Docs/RiskAssessment.md

 - Conduct regular usability testing and gather user feedback.
 - Create a style guide for AI-generated text to maintain consistency.

+## 4. Cross-Platform Compatibility

+### Risk:
+Differences in behavior or appearance between iOS and Android versions of the app.

+### Mitigation:
+- Use React Native components and APIs that are well-supported on both platforms.
+- Implement platform-specific code where necessary to ensure consistent behavior.
+- Conduct thorough testing on both iOS and Android devices.
+- Utilize tools like React Native Testing Library for cross-platform UI testing.

-## 4. Boot Hill RPG Rule Implementation Complexity
+## 5. Boot Hill RPG Rule Implementation Complexity

 ### Risk:
 Difficulty in accurately implementing and maintaining the complex rule set of Boot Hill RPG within the AI system.